Data | Cost of preparing meals at home rose by 65% in five years, wages by just 28%-37%

 Table 3 | The table shows the average daily wage of a casual labourer (other than in public works) and the average salary of a regular salaried employee in urban Maharashtra.

 Only the wages/salaries of men in Maharashtra were considered, as the latest labour force participation rate in Mumbai for men was 70.5% while it was 18.8% for women.
-The daily average wage of men in urban Maharashtra increased from Rs.
-301 a day in 2018 to Rs.
-414 a day in 2023.
+The daily average wage of men in urban Maharashtra increased from ₹301 a day in 2018 to ₹414 a day in 2023.
 This was then extrapolated for 30 days to arrive at monthly earnings.
-The average salary of men in urban Maharashtra increased from Rs.
-20,520 to Rs.
-26,335 in the same period.
+The average salary of men in urban Maharashtra increased from ₹20,520 to ₹26,335 in the same period.

 Click here to subscribe to our Data newsletter